Ackee-Blockchain/trident/documentation/docs/trident-api-macro/trident/trident.md

 ### `add_histogram_metric`

 Adds a value to a histogram metric.
-Only records if the `FUZZING_METRICS` environment variable is set.
+Only records if the fuzzing metrics are enabled.

 ```rust
 pub fn add_histogram_metric(&mut self, metric_name: &str, value: f64)